Introduction

 - MIG Welding:

-- Efficient and stable
+- Very efficient and stable

-- Suitable for automotive, construction, manufacturing
+- Commonly used in automotive, construction, and manufacturing

-- Uses inert gas shielding
+- Uses inert gas for protection

 - Arc Welding Methods: